 Fleets Continue to Successfully Adopt Onboard Safety Technology

-Similarly, the American Transportation Research Institute’s (ATRI) 2022 report, The Impact of Rising Insurance Costs on the Trucking Industry, found that 92% of all fleets participating in the survey have adopted new safety technology in the last three years.
+Similarly, the American Transportation Research Institute’s (ATRI) 2022 report, The Impact of Rising Insurance Costs on the Trucking Industry, found that fleets are embracing safety technology, with 92% of all fleets participating in the survey reporting they had adopted new safety technology in the last three years.
 ATRI also found that 56% of carriers implemented three or more new safety technologies.
 Road-facing cameras were reported with the highest frequency (83%), followed by speed governors (46%), forward collision warnings (43%), adaptive cruise control (42%) and lane departure warnings (42%).

 Fleet Camera Usage